 Action Girl: They might not be costumed avengers themselves, but there are a good number of women in the Major Crimes Unit, and none are afraid of getting their hands dirty (and bloody) if they have to.
 In addition to regular police work, one storyline ends with Renee Montoya in a bare-knuckle fight behind a bar in an attempt to exonerate her partner.

 All Men Are Perverts: It was minor, and primarily humorous, but when Starfire arrived in GCPD headquarters there is a Beat Panel composed of all the men, all of them, staring at her with jaws agape.
-Detective Romy Chandler notices this and responds simply with a disgusted "men".
+Detective Romy Chandler notices this and responds simply with a disgusted "Men".
+The potential Double Standard is punctured, however, when Detective Joely Bartlett points out to Chandler in amusement that Montoya and Captain Sawyer — the two gay women on the unit — are gazing at Starfire with the exact same facial expressions.

 Officers Munroe and Decarlo, two very corrupt beat cops who murdered a teenage girl, are killed by the girl's caretaker, Poison Ivy; seeing them dragged underground by vines to to suffocate is extremely satisfying.

 The trope itself is deconstructed with the death of Lieutenant Ron Probson.
-He was an asshole whom nobody liked, and there are hints that his personality conflicts came from latent homophobia, but his death still causes grief and anger amongst his co-workers.
+He was an asshole whom nobody liked, and there are hints that his personality conflicts came from latent homophobia, but his death still causes grief and anger amongst his co-workers because while he might have been disliked, he was also a good cop.

 Badass Normal: All the main characters.
 When you have to chase down villains that give Batman a run for his money, you have to be this.